Metroland (film): Reception

 In his review for Variety magazine, David Rooney called the film "sexy and entertaining" with a "witty script and strong performances".
 Rooney concluded:

 In his review for Entertainment Weekly, Owen Gleiberman gave the film an A− score, calling it "a no-fuss movie that casts a rich, tranquil spell."
 Gleiberman concluded, "It's the rare portrait of a happy marriage that is honest about the complex currents of desire, and the drama is beautifully played by Bale, who gawks with soulful sweetness, and Watson, who does her most piercing work since Breaking the Waves."

 In his review for the Chicago Sun-Times, Roger Ebert gave the film three out of four stars, noting director Philip Saville ability to tell this "straightforward story of life choices" while avoiding a dependence on sentiment.
 Commenting on the lead character's memories of his past and his choices, Ebert writes:

 Rotten Tomatoes gives Metroland a rating of 62% from 29 reviews.

+The film grossed $82,660 in the United Kingdom and $26,682 in the United States.